komakill/peaceland/README.md

 Start the `Peace-viewer` to display a 3d globe containing all the data inside the database.

 This globe is dynamic.
-It means, you can start a or many `Producer` and the displayed data will update automatically.
+It means, you can start one or many `Producer` and the displayed data will update automatically.
 ```bash
 $ docker-compose up peaceviewer
 ```